prochazkaml/game-and-watch-bootloader/README.md

 It is (or rather, _will_ be, it's still under development) a small board containing a micro SD slot, a button and a small microcontroller (probably an ATtiny), which fits inside the G&W. Its purpose is to eliminate the need to disassemble the G&W and hook up an STM32 programmer everytime the user wants to load different homebrew onto it.
 Instead, with the GWLoader, when its button is pressed, it springs into life, resets the G&W's CPU and loads this bootloader onto it, which then displays a nice menu to the user.
 There, when a homebrew is selected, it is flashed onto the G&W's internal (and external, if the homebrew needs it) flash and then run.

 Sadly, this magical device does not exist yet.
-However, I have created an [emulator](https://github.com/prochazkaml/gwloader-emulator).
+However, I have created an [emulator](https://github.com/prochazkaml/gwloader-emulator) in Python.
 It was created only for development and testing purposes, it is as impractical as loading homebrew the usual way, since an OpenOCD-compatible programmer is still required to be connected.

 ## Instructions for building the project